ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/python/intro.md

 ### Establish a connection

 There are two examples shown for connecting to ClickHouse:
-- Connecting to ClickHouse server on localhost
+- Connecting to a ClickHouse server on localhost.
-- Connecting to a ClickHouse Cloud service
+- Connecting to a ClickHouse Cloud service.

 #### Use a ClickHouse Connect client instance to connect to a ClickHouse server on localhost: